ElusiveMind/osx_server_enhancements/README.md

 PHP 7 Information:
 ------------------
-If you opt to install PHP 7, you will need to manually tell Apache to look for the libphp7.so file in /usr/libexec/apache
+If you opt to install PHP 7 on Sierra, you will need to manually tell Apache to look for the libphp7.so file in /usr/libexec/apache

 The relevant changes need to occur in /Library/Server/Web/Config/apache2/httpd_server_app.conf around lines 128 and again on line 600